michalmuskala/jason/README.md

 Jason has a couple feature differences compared to Poison.

-  * Jason follows the JSON spec more strctly, for example it does not allow unescaped newline characters in JSON strings - e.g. `"\"\n\""` will produce a decoding error.
+  * Jason follows the JSON spec more strictly, for example it does not allow unescaped newline characters in JSON strings - e.g. `"\"\n\""` will produce a decoding error.
   * no support for pretty printing.